saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/shortest-path.md

 2. **State Struct**: The `State` struct keeps track of the current position and the cost to reach that position.
 3. **Priority Queue**: A binary heap is used as a priority queue to always expand the least costly node first.
 4. **Dijkstra's Algorithm**: The algorithm initializes the distance to the start node as 0 and all other distances as infinity.
 It then iteratively explores the graph, updating the shortest path to each node.

-This example demonstrates the basic implementation of Dijkstra's algorithm in Rust.
-You can modify the graph and the start node to see how the shortest paths change.